sarashamas/docs-calendar/docs/api/config/js_eventcalendar_calendars_config.md

 - `id` - (required) an ID of the calendar
 - `label` - (required) a text label of the calendar
-- `readonly` - (optional) enables/disables editing and deleting of the current calendar
+- `active` - (required) shows/hides events of the current calendar
-- `active` - (required) shows/hides all events of the current calendar
+- `readonly` - (optional) enables/disables an ability to edit and delete the current calendar
-- `color` - (optional) an object of the calendar styles.
-Here you can specify the following parameters:
+- `color` - (optional) an object with the style parameters, applied to the events of current calendar.
+Here you can specify the following parameters (styles):
-    - `background` - (optional) a background color of the events related to the current calendar
+	- `background` - (optional) a HEX code of the event background color related to the current calendar
-    - `border` - (optional) a border color of the events related to the current calendar
+	- `border` - (optional) a HEX code of the event border color related to the current calendar
-    - `color` - (optional) a font color of the events related to the current calendar
+	- `textColor` - (optional) a HEX code of the event text color related to the current calendar

 ### Default config